 Let us finally have a look at how we would reduce SAT to the Halting problem.

-1. Our input $x$ is a SAT formula.
+1. Our input $x$ is a Boolean formula.
+We want to output if this formula is satisfiable.

 2. We construct a TM (Turing Machine) $T$ which accepts $x$ and does the following:

-3. Our reduction $R(x)$ takes the SAT formula $x$ and returns an encoding of the above Turing machine $T$ with $x$.
-More precisely, we have something like $R(x)=\left<\lfloor T\rfloor,x\right>$.
-Note that $R(x)$ at this point can be compared to a compiled binary which has not yet been executed.
+3. Our reduction $R(x)=\langle\langle T\rangle,x\rangle$ takes the SAT formula $x$ and returns an encoding of the above Turing machine $T$ coupled with $x$, s.t., yes instances of SAT map to yes instances of HALT, and no instances of SAT map to no instances of HALT. 🟣 Note that $R(x)$ at this point can be compared to a compiled binary which has not yet been executed.

 Taxonomy of Polynomial-time reductions